Recent Blog Posts

 Potential causes for gut dysbiosis:

+Growing evidence suggests that gut microbiota is important in modulating our gut permeability.
 Gut dysbiosis can be caused by certain factors in your diet and lifestyle.
-They include:
+These include:

 > Frequent antibiotic use - antibiotics destroy both beneficial and bad bacteria.

 > Nutrient deficiencies.